 8pm: Gastro Overdrive

 Williamsburg is one of New York’s top culinary destinations so it’s really hard to go wrong when picking a restaurant.
 For dinner curate your own meal — we’ll provide suggestions.
-Critics’ favorites Reynard and The Elm are close to the Ides (in fact the former is on the ground floor of the Wythe hotel).
+Critics’ favorite Reynard is downstairs from the Ides (on the ground floor of the Wythe hotel).
 That said, we prefer a few of the less buzzed-about joints.
 Rye serves up a mean Old Fashioned — pair it with the Long Island Duck Breast, Roasted Organic Chicken, or the popular Rye Meatloaf Sandwich at this cozy speakeasy.
 Cubana Social‘s slow roasted pork and empanadas are fantastic, especially on weekends to the accompaniment of live Cuban jazz.
 Allswell is a good choice for seasonal fare in an unpretentious setting and Brooklyn Star has amazing fried chicken and Southern comfort food with a ‘Nawlins twist.
+Ramen Yebisu serves up fantastic ramen — some of the best in the city.
 Five Leaves has a locally-sourced menu with great soups and burgers, but can get crowded so be prepared to wait.
 Diner, Marlow & Sons, Shalom Japan and Motorino are solid choices in south Williamsburg, but you may want to take a cab unless you’re prepared to walk.
 Want something less fussy?
 Swing by Mable’s for BBQ in a vintage country setting or Radegast Beer Hall for cheap sausages and fries (amazing) if you don’t mind navigating the bros in this spacious beer hall.
 Need more options, here are more of our favorites.